bosh/trogdor-pinball/README.md

 ## Development

-Currently built on mpf v0.80.0.dev4 with monitor v0.57.1 on windows and linux
+Currently built on mpf v0.80.0.dev5 and edge mpf-gmc (on Godot v4.3) with monitor v0.57.1 on windows and linux

-not yet integrated with godot

-trogbuild is a ruby script built on ruby 3.2.2 currently it only depends on the stl :)))
+trogbuild is a ruby script built on ruby 3.2.2 currently it only depends on the stdlib :)))

 ## Commands

 Add the tsource command from bin/shell_one_time_setup.sh to your shell profile.
 This adds a hook to load the commands from bin/shell_extensions.sh

+`mpfm` runs monitor and allows option passing, making it the new most commonly run command

-`vsnake` runs monitor and the logging game window together, and is the most common testing command now.
+`vsnake` runs monitor and the logging game window together.

 `trogdor` runs the logging game instance against a live table

 `ruby trogbuild.rb [-x]` will regenerate the generated modes, shows, and hooks.
 Default dry run, or -x to write.

+## Media

+Audio and other media files are maintained as stubs in this repository.
+A separate, private repo contains all of the real assets, with commands to substitute stubs or real files based on a map, and to do other media management tasks.
+Stubs generally come from https://github.com/mathiasbynens/small